kevr/tdm/TESTING.md

         - Required for E2E pam tests
     - [Add testing user to the shadow group](#add-testing-user-to-the-shadow-group)
         - Required for E2E pam tests
+- fakeroot must be available and used to execute tests

 #### Create the tdm_test user